esanchezm/forseti/README.md

 ### Deploy and snapshot

 The [deploy and snapshot deployer](forseti/deployers/golden_instance.py) is the easiest way of deployment.
-The process is as follows:
+The process goes as follows:

 - Deploy the application code on the instances belonging to an autoscale group.
-- Select a random instance on the group
+- Select a random instance of the group
 - Remove that instance from the load balancers of the autoscale group.
 - Create an AMI from it (it will reboot the instance).
 - Create a new autoscaling configuration with that new AMI.